autocar-logo

 Powering the diesel Alcazar is the same engine as before – a 116hp, 1.5-litre mill that is also shared with the Creta, Kia Carens and Kia Seltos.
 It’s a smooth and vibe-free engine once you get going, but sedate driving is what it expects.
 Rush the engine for extra performance, and you’ll be greeted with a coarse diesel drone and a linear power delivery.
 The engine is mated to a 6-speed automatic, which complements the overall character and is relaxed.
 You get drive modes that alter the response in the bottom end, but it still remains an SUV you drive with a relaxed right foot.
 0-100kph takes 12 seconds, but crucially, the diesel Alcazar returns 12.5kpl in the city and 16.3kpl on the highway.

 It is an able cruiser with an engine that can munch on the kilometres, a pliant ride that feels confident at speed and a practical cabin to carry plenty of luggage if the third row is folded down.
-The missing sunroof won’t hurt as much as the missing spare wheel might.
+A missing sunroof, though, could deter some buyers.
 However, if you are someone who racks up kilometres but also wants an easy-to-drive SUV in the city, the Alcazar makes for a good case.

 Hyundai Alcazar diesel corner